Week 3 lessons: Every game between NFC South teams is must-watch

 Complaints about roughing the passer calls aren't going away

 Clay Matthews is upset.
 Jerry Jones is upset.
 Even quarterbacks who are benefiting from the calls seem to think the league may be going too far in trying to protect quarterbacks.
-But it's not going to stop anytime soon, and here's why.
+But it's not going to stop any time soon, and here's why.

 First of all, this thing about not landing on the QB with your full body weight is not a new rule.
 It has been on the books since 1995.
 It's a point of emphasis this year because teams complained that it wasn't being enforced and asked the competition committee to look at it.
 They did, and issued the following recommendation: